grildroid/HomeTabs/README.md

   ____

-  Code should be a crossplatform (not tested on unix yet).
-So you can try to run main.py on Windows and Linux systems.
+  * Systems: Windows 10, Linux (Ubuntu)

-  * Systems: Windows 10
+  * Browsers: Any (maybe except the Safari)
-  * Browsers: Google Chrome, Opera, Mozilla Firefox
+  * Not working on mobile browsers and OS's.

 # Features
 * Organize your bookmarks by positioning it